andrew/ultimate-awesome/README.md

 - [awesome-tsukuba](https://github.com/Make-IT-TSUKUBA/awesome-tsukuba) - 筑波大学に関連する便利なツール・サイト・スマホアプリなど.
 - [awesome-osu-tournaments](https://github.com/MiraiSubject/awesome-osu-tournaments) - A collection of useful tools and resources for managing an osu! tournament.
 - [awesome-kramdown](https://github.com/mundimark/awesome-kramdown) - A collection of awesome kramdown goodies for the converter for (structured) text with formatting markup in markdown conventions.
+- [awesome-puppy-linux](https://github.com/puppylinux-woof-CE/awesome-puppy-linux) -  A list of awesome applications, software, tools and other materials for Puppy Linux.
 - [awesome-computer-science](https://github.com/quabanc/awesome-computer-science) - Some of the awesome resources in Computer Science.
 - [awesome-aws-research](https://github.com/randyridgley/awesome-aws-research) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources for Academic Researchers new to AWS.
 - [awesome-software-composers](https://github.com/specstoryai/awesome-software-composers) - The products, people, communities and tools that enable the software composer workflow with natural language 👉.